Kowanyama - Pormpuraaw

 Kowanyama - Pormpuraaw is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Kowanyama - Pormpuraaw's population is around 1,798 as of Nov 2025.
+Kowanyama - Pormpuraaw's population is around 1,798 as of Feb 2026.
 This reflects an increase of 107 people since the 2021 Census, which reported a population of 1,691 people.
-The change is inferred from the estimated resident population of 1,798 from the ABS as of June 2024 and address validation since the Census date.
+The change was inferred from the estimated resident population of 1,798 from the ABS as of June 2024 and address validation since the Census date.
 This level of population equates to a density ratio of 0.30 persons per square kilometer.
-Kowanyama - Pormpuraaw's growth rate of 6.3% since the 2021 census exceeded the SA4 region's growth rate of 4.5%.
-Population growth for the area was primarily driven by natural growth, contributing approximately 94.9% of overall population gains during recent periods.
+Kowanyama - Pormpuraaw's growth rate of 6.3% since the 2021 census exceeded that of the SA4 region (4.3%) and the SA3 area, making it a growth leader in the region.
+Natural growth contributed approximately 94.9% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data are applied for each age cohort where utilised.
-Future population trends indicate a median increase just below non-metropolitan areas nationally, with an expected expansion of 101 persons to 2041 based on latest annual ERP population numbers, reflecting a total gain of 5.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Examining future population trends, a population increase just below the median of regional areas across the nation is expected by Feb 2041, reflecting an increase of 101 persons and 5.6% in total over the 17 years.

 Frequently Asked Questions - Population